return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/kernel-doc-intro.rst

      *
      * Longer description of this structure.
      */

-The kernel-doc function comments describe each parameter to the function, in order, with the ``@name`` lines.

 The kernel-doc data structure comments describe each structure member in the data structure, with the ``@name`` lines.